go-saas/saas/README.md

 [English](./README.md) | [中文文档](./README_zh_Hans.md)

-headless go framework for saas(multi-tenancy). `go-saas` targets to provide saas solution for go this project suits for simple (web) project, which is also called monolithic. if you are finding microservice solution, please refer to [go-saas-kit](https://github.com/Goxiaoy/go-saas-kit)
+headless go framework for saas(multi-tenancy).
+`go-saas` targets to provide saas solution for go this project suits for simple (web) project, which is also called monolithic.

+if you are finding complete solution which is microservice compatible, please refer to [go-saas-kit](https://github.com/Goxiaoy/go-saas-kit)

 # Overview